Pretty Cure All Stars New Stage 2: Friends of the Heart: Production

-On December 2012, it was announced that a new Pretty Cure All Stars film was in development, and will feature characters from DokiDoki!
+In December 2012, it was announced that a new Pretty Cure All Stars film was in development, and will feature characters from DokiDoki!
 PreCure series.
 The key staff members from Pretty Cure All Stars New Stage: Friends of the Future returned to their respective positions for the film, with Yoshimi Narita providing the screenplay, and Mitsuru Aoyama in charge of designing the characters and animation director, while Kōji Ogawa had taken over Junji Shimizu's role as a director.

 Release

 The film was released in theaters in Japan on March 16, 2013.

 Reception

 Box office

 The film opened at number 3 out of top 10 in the Japanese box office in its opening weekend, later dropped to number 8 during its final week.